alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 Indeed, lexical ambiguity is more subtle than its syntactical counterpart, and traditionally harder to explicitate formally[^1].
-Furthermore, it is of multiple natures, since "\[at\] the lexical level, one can distinguish between two broad types of ambiguity: homonymy refers to cases in which, due to some historical accident, words that share exactly the same spelling and pronunciation are used to describe completely distinct concept \[\...\] On the other hand, the senses of a
+Furthermore, it is of multiple natures, since "\[at\] the lexical level, one can distinguish between two broad types of ambiguity&nbsp;: homonymy refers to cases in which, due to some historical accident, words that share exactly the same spelling and pronunciation are used to describe completely distinct concept \[\...\] On the other hand, the senses of a